BenRogersWPG/WebSearch/README.md

 ### `webSearch.allowSuggestions`

-Adds beta support for Google suggestions / autocomplete for the extension.
+Adds support for Google suggestions / autocomplete for the extension.
 Start typing your search query and it will suggest queries.

-Since this is in beta, you can turn off the feature by setting this new setting to false

-If you come across any bugs or have any suggestions with this beta, feel free to report it [(as an issue)](https://github.com/BenRogersWPG/WebSearch/issues/new/choose)

 ## Future Development Ideas and To-dos 📝

+- Add second command to the extension of just "Web Search" as not all searches are of selected text
 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Add option to add manual text to selected text when performing a search
 - Replace screenshots of search bar with new Google suggestion offerings
 - Examine performance analysis of code to find potential optimizations
-- **[IN BETA]** Investigate adding autocomplete engine to manual entry
 - Add ability to run extension from selected text in the terminal
 - Ensure the extension uses the new LogOutputChannel API
 - Add links from extension settings mentioning other settings